The Australian Ballet Ticketing Terms and Conditions

 Child (<18): available to individuals 18 years or under at the time of purchase with acceptable proof of age documentation.
 E.g. Birth certificate or passport.

-Carer: available to individuals holding a valid Companion Card.
+Carer: available to individuals holding a valid Companion Card accompanying an individual(s) that requires a carer.
 These may only be booked over the phone, by contacting The Australian Ballet Customer Experience Team on 1300 369 741 and proof of concession must be provided.

 Price Reserves (Seating Reserves)